odys-z/Anclient/docsphinx/source/starter/jsample.rst

 You can clone and import the project from here:
 `semantic-jserv repository <https://github.com/odys-z/semantic-jserv>`_.

-The repository contains 2 Eclipse project, the semantic-jserv server library and the sample web application's sample project, jserv-sample, showing how to use the library.
+The repository contains 2 Eclipse projects, the semantic-jserv server library and the sample web application's sample project, jserv-sample, showing how to use the library.

-Just import the sample project located in folder "jserv-sample".
+Just import the sample project located in the folder "jserv-sample".

 2. Check JDBC Connections

 TSample using a sqlite3 db file as the default datasource for test.
 The provided project has some ready to run configurations.

-For the first time beginner, it's nothing to do here.
+For the first time beginner, there is nothing to do here.
 More datasource configuration based on JDBC (both connection pool and driver manager mode) can be found in semantic-DA documents.